 - Ethics, especially Kantian ethics, and bioethics

-My main interest over the past several years has been the concept of responsibility and its practical manifestation.
-Responsibility brings together a number of fundamental areas of enquiry.
-Contemporary philosophers have focussed on two related topics.
-One is the nature of responsible agency - especially what distinguishes sane adult human beings from other, non-responsible agents.
-The other is the justification of blame and punishment, as modes of holding people (or organisations) responsible for wrong-doing.
-I am also interested in two further topics: One is how we define and allocate responsibilities to people - not only general moral duties, but also more particular responsibilities attaching to particular social roles.
+My overarching interest is the concept of responsibility and its practical aspects.
+Contemporary philosophers have focussed on the nature of responsible agency - especially what distinguishes sane adult human beings from other, non-responsible agents - and the justification of blame and punishment, as modes of holding people and organisations responsible for wrong-doing.
+I am also interested in two further topics: One is how we define and allocate responsibilities to people and organisation - not only general moral duties, but also more the responsibilities attaching to particular social roles.
 The other concerns the virtue of responsibility: if all sane adults are responsible, it is still true that some are more responsible than others, and a similar point can be made about organisations.

 I have been involved in a series of European funded collaborative projects relating to health and biotechnology, contributing especially in the areas of ethics and public policy.
 I was Principal Investigator at Lancaster for the EU Framework 7 project I.Family - Determinants of eating behaviour in European children, adolescents and their parents, March 2012 to February 2017.
 Coordinated by Wolfgang Ahrens at Bremen University, this major collaborative project investigates the determinants of dietary and health-related behaviours in a large cohort of European families.
 I.Family followed an earlier project, IDEFICS (Identification and prevention of dietary-and lifestyle-induced health effects in children and infants), funded by the EU under Framework 6 from 2007-2012.
 This was an epidemiological and intervention project on childhood obesity, involving over 16,000 children.

 I have also recently started collaborating with colleagues in LICA (Lancaster Institute for Contemporary Arts) and Glasgow School of Art on an AHRC-funded project called Leapfrog (2015-2017).
 The project is developing innovative ways to promote wider engagement in the design of public services, and my role concerns ethical issues in the development and use of new engagement methods.